Sportiverse-Labs/sportiverse-website/Readme.md

 **Sportiverse** is a modern blockchain-powered site designed for sports-related web applications.
 This project uses React for the client-side and an Express server to serve static files.
 It emphasizes efficiency, scalability, and a decentralized user experience.

-## Overview

-- **Purpose:** Showcasing the Sportiverse platform for decentralized sports applications.
-- **Tech Stack:** React • Parcel • Express • Concepts inspired by Cosmos SDK.
-- **Features:** Real-time updates, responsive design, and intuitive navigation.

-## Litepaper
-For a deep dive into Sportiverse's architecture and vision, read our [Litepaper]( https://www.sportiverse.network/ ).

 ## Table of Contents

 - [Overview](#overview)